Azure DevOps

 docker pull ${{ variables.imageName }}

-displayName: 'Pull Public Docker Image'
+displayName: 'Pull Duckdefender Docker Image'

 - script: |

-docker run -e AZURE_DEVOPS_REPO_NAME="$(Build.Repository.Name)"
+docker run \

--e AZURE_DEVOPS_BRANCH=$(Build.SourceBranch)
+-e AZURE_DEVOPS_BRANCH=$(Build.SourceBranch) \

--e AZURE_DEVOPS_COMMIT=$(Build.SourceVersion)
+-e AZURE_DEVOPS_COMMIT=$(Build.SourceVersion) \

--e FD_API_KEY=$(FD_API_KEY)
+-e FD_API_KEY=$(FD_API_KEY) \

--e LOG_LEVEL="debug"
+-e LOG_LEVEL="debug" \

 -v $(Build.SourcesDirectory):/src ${{ variables.imageName }}

-displayName: 'Run duckdefender Container'
+displayName: 'Run Duckdefender Container'

 On-premise Runner